Guo Jianqiao

-Guo Jianqiao (郭劍橋, born 20 July 1986) is a former Chinese-born Hong Kong professional footballer who played as a goalkeeper.
+Guo Jianqiao (郭劍橋, born 20 July 1986) is a Chinese former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Hong Kong Premier League club Kitchee.

 Club career

 Guo was part of the Changchun Yatai youth system.

 In 2008, Guo signed for Hong Kong First Division League club Happy Valley.

 In 2010, Guo signed for Hong Kong First Division League club Tai Chung.

 In 2011, Guo signed for Hong Kong First Division League club Kitchee.

 On 1 July 2022, after 11 years with Kitchee, Guo announced his retirement from professional football.